-Thus he amused the Court by an external Air of Indifference, till some fair Opportunity should offer for his Departure.
-He hop'd indeed to lay hold of the first that should present it self, but he did not foresee that one was like to offer so soon, when upon Occasion of the most trisling Incident to all Appearance, he found Means to force the King and his Ministers to send him back to Candahar, as a Man of Considence at Court, and upon whose Zeal and Abilities they rely'd the Question is well stated, and committed to Paper in sew Words, he writes at the Bottom Yes, or No, or after another very short Manner; and this Opinion is call'd Fetsa; After which he adds, God knows best.
+Thus he amused the Court by an external Air of Indifference, till some sair Opportunity should offer for his Departure.
+He hop'd indeed to lay hold of the first that should present it self, but he did not foresee that one was like to offer so soon, when upon Occasion of the most trisling Incident to all Appearance, he sound Means to force the King and his Ministers to send him back to Candahar, as a Man of Considence at Court, and upon whose Zeal and Abilities they rely'd most for the Maintenance of their Authority throughout the whole Frontier.